fionanealon/iris-data-set-project/README.md

 1. openfile1.py - A program that opens a .csv file, reads it, prints it and closes it again
 2. openfile2.py - An alernative program opens a .csv file, reads it, prints it and closes it again
 3. Split.py - A program that reads and formats the Iris Data set
-4. Investigate.py - A program that reads a .csv file, manipulates it to provide data analysis on it and prints max, min, sum, count & average of each column
+4. Investigate.py - A program that reads a .csv file, manipulates the data to provide analysis on it and prints max, min, sum, count & average of each column

 #### openfile1.py - A program that opens a .csv file, reads it, prints it and closes it again